strontic/strontic.github.io/xcyclopedia/library/net1.exe-63DD4523677E62A73A8A7494DB321EA2.md

 ## Possible Misuse

 *The following table contains possible examples of `net1.exe` being misused.
-While `net1.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `net1.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --